jnozzi/cocoadev.com/markdown/CocoaBindingsIssue.md

 ----

-When you use bindings, the technology that causes your view to update when the model changes is General/KeyValueObserving.
-It happens automatically when you change your model data using your KVC (General/KeyValueCoding) compliant accessor methods.
+When you use bindings, the technology that causes your view to update when the model changes is KeyValueObserving.
+It happens automatically when you change your model data using your KVC (KeyValueCoding) compliant accessor methods.
 If your object needs to manually notify observers of a change then it can invoke willChangeValueForKey: and didChangeValueForKey:  Normally you won't have to use those methods.